 In a nutshell: Marylebone Mediterranean

-Having seen its last new opening, Bottarga, immediately become one of those hard-to-book restaurants, the same team were presumably hoping for similar success from their next place, Nina.
+Having seen its last new opening, Bottarga, immediately became one of those hard-to-book restaurants, the same team were presumably hoping for similar success from their next place, Nina.
 They’ll be buoyed then by the immediate buzz that this subterranean, Mediterranean-focused Marylebone opening (which was once the original Pachamama) has managed to get on social.
 We popped in for dinner the other week to find the place heaving (in the best possible way).
 Go for crudo and ‘tini cocktails; this is a place to dress up for.

 Gordon Ramsay at 22 Bishopsgate